General Principles in Older Adults: Hazards of Hospitalization

 Hospitalization, functional loss and capacity to recover.

 There are a number of factors that contribute to the hostile environment of hospitals.
 Bed rest and low mobility are major contributors to functional decline.
 Even short periods of bed rest can result in significant loss of muscle mass and strength in older adults.
 There are many reasons that bed rest occurs even when not explicitly written for, including crowded hospital rooms; beds that are difficult to transfer in and out of either because of height or rails; hallways that are cluttered and polished, slick floors that present a hazard to an older patient trying to navigate in unfamiliar territory; and lack of adaptive devices that the patient may use at home to overcome deficiencies such as raised toilet seats or shower chairs.
 Patients are frequently attached to peripheral devices such as IV poles, oxygen tubing, urinary catheters, cardiac monitors or other tethers that inhibit mobility.
 Concerns about falls often result in inappropriate confinement to bed.
-Studies show that most patients will not ambulate on ...
+Studies show that most patients will not ambulate on their ...